mcjojos/sudoku-rest/README.md

    point: row:X, column:Y -- zero-based indexes, valid values are 0-8 (inclusive)

    For more information check SudokuMove.java.

+   The returned object includes several fields:

+   board - the sudoku board after the move if the requested board wasn't already finished or invalid, or the initial board otherwise.

+   validationStatus - can take one out of three values FINISHED, VALID or INVALID.

+   state - BEFORE_MOVE or AFTER_MOVE.
+This is the state the validationStatus refers to.

+   invalidityWarnings - any additional information regarding the reason the board is invalid.

 # Some simple examples would be: